Dorikyh/doribot/README.md

 # doribot
-This is a bot made with Discord.py.
+This is a bot made with py-cord.
-The project is not finished, i'll keep updating it.
-This is my fisrt python project, thank u everyone :)
+I was so disgusted to use discord.py so I had to rewrite all the code and use py-cord 🥴